MicrosoftDocs/SupportArticles-docs/support/sql/admin/error-33111-restore-issues-sql-connector.md

 ---
 title: Restore issues using SQL connector
-description: This article helps you resolve the error 33111 while restoring backups from the previous versions of SQL Server ms.date: 09/27/2022 ms.custom: sap:Administration and Management
+description: This article helps you resolve the error 33111 while restoring backups from the previous versions of SQL Server. ms.date: 09/29/2022 ms.custom: sap:Administration and Management
 author: ramakoni1
 ms.author: v-jayaramanp